 To ensure legacy compatibility and provide a wide range of options, the Majestic API supports several access methods.
 We advise developers to check the possible risks of each access method and determine the most appropriate method for their needs.

-Majestic supports endpoints via both http and https.
+Majestic supports endpoints via both HTTP and HTTPS.
 The risks associated with sending requests without transport layer security are well documented.
-Many modern programming languages support both http and https with very little overhead in terms of developer time.
+Many modern programming languages support both HTTP and HTTPS with very little overhead in terms of developer time.
 HTTP is supported for legacy reasons and should be considered deprecated.

-In keeping with many players in the industry, Majestic supports both POST and GET request methods for API calls.
+Majestic supports both POST and GET request methods for API calls.
 HTTPS POST removes the need to pass parameters in the URL, reducing the opportunity for interception.

 As developer use of GET is considered a common use case, the Majestic API supports the passing of app_api_key as a cookie in order to avoid the need to pass this sensitive data where it may be intercepted.
-To limit potential for confusion, Cookie based authentication is only supported for HTTP(S) GET, and only when the app_api_key is not passed as a URL parameter.
+To limit potential for confusion, cookie based authentication is only supported for HTTP(S) GET, and only when the app_api_key is not passed as a URL parameter.

 API keys are only as secure as the context in which they are used.
 Providing members of staff with access to API keys creates the possibility of malicious or accidental compromise, which needs to be considered as part of a wider security strategy.
 It is therefore important for API key users to monitor the usage of the API and to consider appropriate key management strategies.

 The API Key Management page is the hub for Majestic API management.
 The Majestic API supports multiple keys, which may help support a key management process such as providing one key for development and another for a live environment, or potentially to re-issue keys when developers leave your organisation.
 It is possible to enable or disable access on individual keys simultaneously, facilitating higher availability during product release or upgrade.